RED KING CRAB

 During catching season, only male crabs above a certain size may be caught.
 Snow crabs are caught at 30 to 1,500 feet underwater, from sandy bottoms.
 In addition, catching is banned during mating and moulting phases.

-Horsehair crab (Erimacrus isenbeckii) is mainly found in the Sea of Okhotsk and the Bering Sea.
-Horsehair crabs can be found in sandy environments, that can range from shallow depths to about 350 meters.
+Horsehair crab (Erimacrus isenbeckii)¬†is found mainly in the east Pacific, around the Hokkaido coast in the Sea of Okhotsk, Kiril Islands, Sakhalin, Primorie area and the eastern Bering Sea of Russian Federation.
+It is an important commercial species used in Japanese cuisine.¬†Horsehair crabs can be found in sandy environments, that can range from shallow depths to about 350 meters.